Table of Contents

 Short Hand If statement in Python

-You can place it on the same line, if you only have one statement to run.
-The given example explains short hand if statement.
+You can place it on the same line if you only have one statement to run.
+The given example explains the shorthand if statement.

 ### example conditional statements in python marks = 100 if marks > 40: print("passing marks...") #output: passing marks... ###

 If there is only one statement to execute, one for if and one for else, then you can place everything on the same line like:

 ### example (conditional statements in python) num1 = 1 num2 = 2 print(" Num 1 is greater ") if num1 > num2 else print(" Num 2 is greater ") #output: Num 2 is greater ###

 You can use if statements inside an if statement.
 This is known as nested if in Python.

 It will further filter the result and its behavior.

 ### example (conditional statements in python) num = 40 if num > 10: print("Num greater than 10") if num > 20: print("Num greater than 20") else: print("Num is not greater than 20") #output: Num greater than 10 Num greater than 20 ###